-- Four written examinations at the end of the two-year course will obtain two Science GCSEs - Each written examination is 1 hour 45 minutes (100 marks) and makes up 25% of the GCSEs - 15% of the overall marks for the GCSEs will be focused on knowledge of the Required Practicals completed during lessons - There is the option of Higher Tier or Foundation Tier.
-On Foundation Tier grades up to two Grade 5s can be achieved, on Higher Tier grades above one Grade 4 and one Grade 3 can be achieved - A wide range of question types are in each paper including multiple choice, structured, short answer and extended response questions - Paper 1 and Paper 2 focus on 'Life and Environmental Sciences', with Paper 2 focusing on knowledge of the Required Practicals - Paper 3 and Paper 4 focus on 'Physical Sciences', with Paper 4 focusing on knowledge of the Required Practicals
+- Six written examinations at the end of the two-year course will obtain two Science GCSEs - Each written examination is 1 hour 15 minutes (70 marks) and makes up 16.7% of the GCSEs - There is the option of Higher Tier or Foundation Tier.
+On Foundation Tier grades up to two Grade 5s can be achieved, on Higher Tier grades above one Grade 4 and one Grade 3 can be achieved - A wide range of question types are in each paper including multiple choice, structured, short answer and extended response questions

-Where can GCSE (9-1) Combined Science: Synergy take me?
+Where can GCSE (9-1) Combined Science: Trilogy take me?

-GCSE (9-1) Combined Science: Synergy is not just an excellent route into either A Levels in Biology, Chemistry or Physics, or BTEC Applied Science, but it can take you much further.
+GCSE (9-1) Combined Science: trilogy is not just an excellent route into either A Levels in Biology, Chemistry or Physics, or BTEC Applied Science, but it can take you much further.
 For those excited about Human Anatomy and Sports, why not continue to A Level Physical Education?
 For students fascinated by human behaviour and the workings of the brain, why not study A Level Psychology?
 If you are interested in engineering, then why not carry on to A Level Mathematics?